 Americans replace their laptops every 3-5 years.
 The answer to the question is # 5.
 If you are planning extended stays in Mexico or Latin America, leave the extra pair of dockers or paperback novels at home and bring the old laptop - your back-up beating heart.

 *'Mexico and Mexicans, Cracking the Cultural Code" by Ned Crouch - an insightful look at cultural distinctions.

 "Coming to Mexico as a Couple - You and Your Laptop" Ventanas Mexico, what you need to know about real-life "back-up."

 Next up - The tips to maintaining your property in a coastal zone

 Most recent: Hosting a dinner party in Mexico, just a little different.

-Hi, I am a partner with Ventanas Mexico which provides insight and resources to those considering expat life in Mexico, including the newly-released, "If Only I Had a Place" on renting in Mexico, luxuriously for less.
+Kerry Baker is a partner with Ventanas Mexico which provides insight and resources to those considering expat life in Mexico, including the newly-released, "If Only I Had a Place" on renting in Mexico, luxuriously for less.

 She also authored the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web.
 Unique lesson plans from the best teaching sites on the web.